Thank you for your interest in joining one of our on-site adult programs!

 The first step of becoming a volunteer with Anti-Cruelty is to join the Core program!
 In this effort you will help to provide daily care and cleaning support to staff while learning more about animal body language, safety, and sheltering basics.
 Core volunteers assist with laundry, spot-cleaning, and reading animal body language.
 Once you’ve completed 5 hours as a Core volunteer you will qualify to move on to Level 1 program training.

 To begin your journey as a volunteer, visit the Become a Volunteer page.

 Level 1 Volunteers

 - Adoption Matchmaker: Help the adoption team make matches between pets and people to help place animals into their forever homes!
-Working alongside Society staff, you will act as an ambassador for the animals and help guests connect with a potential new pet.
+Working alongside Anti-Cruelty staff, you will act as an ambassador for the animals and help guests connect with a potential new pet.

 - Animal Advancement: These volunteers support animal training, exercise, and enrichment efforts at the River North Adoption Center.
 Volunteers work alongside the Animal Advancement team to assist in providing the best care possible to shelter pets.

 Level 2 volunteers learn advanced skills to provide elevated assistance to staff in special projects and operations.
 Volunteers who have completed 25 hours in their Level 1 program pre-qualify to begin Level 2 training in their program of choice from the list below.

 - Adoption Matchmaker II: Supports our Adoption Program at the highest level by assisting with adoption consultations while connecting with recent adopters through our post-adoption follow-up project to offer support to new pet owners.

 - Animal Advancement II: Provide exercise outlets, cat enrichment, dog playgroup support, and more specialized assistance to staff who provide shelter pets with daily enrichment, exercise, and care.